traject/traject/doc/extending.md

 * Traject `-I` argument command line can be used to list directories to add to the load path, similar to the `ruby -I` argument.
 You can then 'require' local project files from the load path.
-  * translation map files found on the load path or in a "./translation_maps" subdir on the load path will be found for Traject translation maps.
+  * translation map files found in a "./translation_maps" subdir on the load path will be found for Traject translation maps.
 * Traject `-G` command line can be used to tell traject to use